GnarvelousOne/GnarvelousGrowbrain_0.1/README.txt

 The Rpi can work with or without internet access.
 It is even concievable to power it temporarily with cell-phone charger batteries in the event you have no electricity available.

-The Rpi itself is a full functioning linux based computer.
+The Rpi itself is a full functioning Linux based computer.
 It has a web browser, office productivity software, VLC media player, python editors, and more.
 It can charge your cell phone.
 You can install video game emulators.
 You can stream Spotify songs through it.
 The incredible potentiality combined with everything being open-source and in your control means the GG can truly be as unique as each individual using it.
 There is not much limit to what you do with it, except perhaps for the limited computing power.

 Hardware: